Section 118.145. Admission to high school.

 A. Local school district board policy would govern whether or not these services would be provided.

-18. Q: Is the public school district allowed to count private school or home-based education students in the calculation of the district's equalization aid?
+16. Q: Is the public school district allowed to count private school students in the calculation of the district's equalization aid?
 In the calculation of the district's revenue limit?

-A. The school district can count, on a full time equivalency (FTE) basis, private school or home-based education students in the calculation of its equalization aid.
-The district counts each private school or home-based education student for no more than two high school courses per semester.
-The district does not count private or home-based education students in the calculation of its revenue limit.
+A. The school district can count, on a full time equivalency (FTE) basis, private school students in the calculation of its equalization aid.
+The district counts each private school student for no more than two high school courses per semester.
+The district does not count private school students in the calculation of its revenue limit.

-19. Q: Must the school district permit elementary and middle school-aged students enrolled in a private school or home-based educational program to take up to two courses per semester at their local public elementary and middle schools?
+17. Q: Must the school district permit elementary and middle school-aged students enrolled in a private school to take up to two courses per semester at their local public elementary and middle schools?

-A. No. The part-time attendance option applies only to pupils attending high school.
-However, a school district may choose to provide services, including courses, to resident elementary and middle school-aged children enrolled in private schools or home-based educational programs.
+A. No. The part-time attendance option for private school students applies only to high school courses.
+However, a school district may choose to provide services, including courses, to resident elementary and middle school-aged children enrolled in private schools.

-20. Q: If a school district chooses to provide services to resident elementary and middle school-aged students enrolled in a private school or a home-based educational program, is the district allowed to count those students in the calculation of its equalization aid?
+18. Q: If a school district chooses to provide services to resident elementary and middle school-aged students enrolled in a private school, is the district allowed to count those students in the calculation of its equalization aid?

 A. No. The district would not be permitted to count those elementary and middle school-aged students in the calculation of its equalization aid or revenue limit.